sykefi/feo-aapa/README.md

 ## Number of objects

-"Swamps classified as difficult, dangerous, and impossible to cross"
+"Swamps classified as difficult, dangerous, and impossible to cross" located in open mires of over 10ha in size in Finnish aapa mire occurrence zone:

 * Total number  11917
 * Over 10 km2 43